Baked chicken wings are so easy to make, and they come out of the oven crispy and delicious. There's no need for flour!

 - 1 teaspoon garlic powder

-- 1 teaspoon paprika
+- 1 teaspoon paprika (or smoked paprika)

-- Preheat oven to 400 degrees F. Line two rimmed baking sheets with foil and fit the baking sheets with wire racks.
+- Preheat your oven to 400 degrees F. Line two rimmed baking sheets with foil and fit the baking sheets with wire racks.

-- If your chicken wings are whole, cut the tips off, and separate the drumettes and the flats (here’s a good video that shows how to do that).
+- If your chicken wings are whole, cut the tips off and separate the drumettes and the flats (here’s a good video that shows how to do that).

 - Arrange the coated chicken wings in a single layer on the wire racks, not touching each other.
-Bake until the skin is browned and crispy, about 40 minutes.
-Serve immediately.
+Sprinkle them with salt, pepper, garlic powder, and paprika.